CLICK HERE TO DOWNLOAD THE COMPETITION FORMS

 NEW ENGLAND CHEER AND DANCE COMPETITION

-The New England Cheer and Dance Championship will be held on Saturday, November 8, 2014 at the Reggie Lewis Track Center located in Boston near Northeastern University.
+The New England Cheer and Dance Championship will be held on Saturday, November 7, 2015 at the Reggie Lewis Track Center located in Boston near Northeastern University.
 The Reggie Lewis Center is the number one track facility in the United States.
 The field house, which has over 100,000 square feet, seats 3,000 spectators and will enable you to sit with your cheerleading teams in comfort.
 The separate warm up area contains three full size basketball courts.
-We will be offering two regulation competition mats 42 by 42 for the Mites, Pee wees and junior high cheer divisions.
-All other divisions will have 9 full strips.
+All other divisions will have 9 full mat strips.

 ** New this year, all FIRST AND SECOND place finishers in the Silver divisions and FIRST, SECOND AND THIRD place finishers in the Gold divisions in ONLY the Cheer divisions competing in the daytime and the 1st Place All-Star teams will receive bids to the National High School or National All-Star Cheerleading Championships held at Disney World in Orlando, Florida in February and March of 2015.